z-dev/web-training/courses/core/14-react.md

 ####Talking about props inside the component

-Inside any of the functions we pass into `createClass` e.g. render.
+Inside any of the functions we pass into `createClass` e.g. `render`.
 We can access the prop using `this.props.name`.

 `this.props` is an object with all the props in. e.g. `{name: 'Puck'}`
 ```